arizvisa/ida-minsc/docs/static/tagging.rst

 Building the tag-cache
 ----------------------

-When creating an IDA database, this plugin will hook IDA in order to determine when the auto-analysis queue is empty.
-When this happens, this plugin will proceed to build the tag cache.
-When building the tag cache, the plugin will output the number of functions completed relative to the total number of defined functions.
-This will be in the form of a progress bar that looks like the following.
+When creating an IDA database, the plugin will hook IDA in order to determine when the auto-analysis queue is empty.
+When this happens, this plugin will proceed to build the tag cache and its index.
+When building the tag cache, the plugin will output the number of functions completed relative to the total number of defined functions so that the user may see how much work is left for the progress to complete.
+This process may be interrupted by the user, bu it is recommended by the author that the user lets this process complete if they wish to query the tags in any way.
+The current progress of this process will be in the form of a progress bar which looks like the following.

 .. image:: _images/tagging-progress.png
    :alt: image of progress bar
    :align: center

-Once producing the tag cache, the database is ready to be queried.
-If the user wants to rebuild the tag cache, or to build a cache for a database that has previously been built.
+Once the tag cache and its index has been generated, the database is ready to be modified and queried.
+If the user wants to rebuild the tag cache, or to build a cache for a database that has been previously analyzed.
 Please see :ref:`tagging-modules-tagfix` for more information.

 .. _tagging-types: